 Grad School Diary: What I Wanted, What I Got...

 Yet, in college the plan was to get a business degree.
 Oh how miserable I was.
-I bite things.
-I was not very nice, and I day-dreamed in my classes or dozed off.
+I bit things.
+I was not very nice, and day-dreamed in my classes or dozed off.
 Eventually, someone talked me into majoring in English.
 Then I started taking poetry classes, but before the English classes, I was taking photography classes to stay sane.
-I felt wicked for doing that.
+This felt wicked.
 Who in their right mind took photography classes in college?
 Especially when you are coming from nada, and trying not to end up in nada.

-After a conversation with my Fav.
-Undergraduate Poetry Prof. I decided to go for it.
-I have learnt so much in this short time.
-Things I can apply to my poetry.
-Things that are just really good to know.
-So despite the fact that I didn't get what I wanted, I feel that things are going rightly.
-In the long run, I feel that my writing will benefit.
+However, after a conversation with my favorite undergraduate poetry professor I decided to go for it.
+I have learned so much in this short time.
+Things I can apply to my poetry and things that are just really good to know.
+So despite the fact that I didn't get what I had wanted, I feel that things are going right.
+In the long run, I think that my writing will benefit from the experience.
 As will my photography.